buesche87/pkt_stats/README.md

 Install this script on your pkt miners, have an influxdb server with grafana ready for nice visualizations

-First change settings in pkt_stats.conf
+- First change settings in pkt_stats.conf
+- Create services from resource folder

+- you will need at least pkt_mining, pkt_stats and pkt_chksvc for all visualizations

 Then run the pkts_installer.sh with following parameters: (don't use the installer - it's broken)